yuanbei/Nars-Wiki/Non-Axiomatic-Logic-(NAL),-Logic-behind-OpenNARS.md

 ### NAL-7
 NAL 7 introduces time into the system and elevate system's reasoning to another level.
 Systems gains abilities to predict future events based on its experience.
 The concepts of temporal inference are a little more substantial to put them here in NAL overview and therefore a dedicated page of [temporal inference](https://github.com/opennars/opennars/wiki/Temporal-Inference) has been created.
 ### NAL-8
-In NAL-8 procedural interpretation is applied to events so declarative and procedural knowledge are unified.
-Similar to NAL-7 It is described on separate page in detailed, please look for [Procedural Inference](https://github.com/opennars/opennars/wiki/Procedural-Inference) page
+In NAL-8 procedural interpretation is applied to events so declarative and procedural knowledge are unified it also introduces goals and planning.
+Similar to NAL-7 It is described on separate page in detailed, please look for [Procedural Inference](https://github.com/opennars/opennars/wiki/Procedural-Inference) and [backward inference](https://github.com/opennars/opennars/wiki/Backward-Inference-in-OpenNARS) pages